The Presidents: Allan McAlister

 Importantly, he also gave the club the green light to recruit Nathan Buckley from Brisbane in late 1993, but lost out to a board vote over the plan to secure Tony Lockett at the end of the 1994 season.

-The on-field success that seemed assured after the 1990 flag sadly did not come.
-The Magpies finished seventh, fifth, eighth (twice) and tenth in the years after the premiership.
+McAlister’s presidency never really recovered from that.
+And the on-field success that seemed assured after the 1990 flag did not come to divert attention either.
+The Magpies finished seventh, fifth, eighth (twice) and tenth in the years after the Premiership.